 1. Boot up

-When Google Home is booting up, the multi-colored LED lights will spin and blink as shown below.
+When Google Home is booting up, the multi-coloured LED lights will spin and blink, as shown below.

 2. Factory data reset

 You can hold the microphone button to reset Google Home as explained in this guide.

 Once the factory data reset (FDR) starts, the LED light colour will change to orange.
 At the same time, the LED lights countdown (reducing the number of LED lights) as shown below.